Data Processing Addendum

 Responsibility and limitations

-Each party's liability under this DPA is subject to the limitations set out in the Terms of Use.
+Each party's liability under this DPA is subject to the limitations set out in the applicable agreement between the parties (whether the Terms of Use or a separate SaaS Agreement).

 You acknowledge that we are reliant on you for direction as to the extent we are entitled to use and process personal data.
 Consequently, we will not be liable for any claim brought by a data subject arising from any action or omission by us, to the extent that such action or omission resulted from your instructions.